By: Sarah Gresham

 - 2x cupped hands of carbs (like berries, rice or potato)

 - 2x thumbs of fat (like nuts & seeds)

-If you’re a woman, here’s what “eyeballing” your meal portions might look like:
+Women, here’s what “eyeballing” your meal portions might look like:

 - 1x palm sized portion of lean protein

 - 1x cupped hand of carbs (like berries, rice or potato)